yashjunejaAnalyst/Machine_Learning/README.md

 INN GROUP OF HOTELS

 **Project Title:**

-"Predictive Modeling of Hotel Booking Cancellations Using Machine Learning"
+Predictive Modeling of Hotel Booking Cancellations Using Machine Learning.

 **Context:**

 A significant number of hotel bookings are called off due to cancellations or no-shows.
-The typical reasons for cancellations include change of plans, scheduling conflicts, etc. This is often made easier by the option to do so free of charge or preferably at a low cost which is beneficial to hotel guests but it is a less desirable and possibly revenue-diminishing factor for hotels to deal with.
+The typical reasons for cancellations include change of plans, scheduling conflicts etc. This is often made easier by the option to do so free of charge or preferably at a low cost which is beneficial to hotel guests but it is a less desirable and possibly revenue-diminishing factor for hotels to deal with.
 Such losses are particularly high on last-minute cancellations.

 The new technologies involving online booking channels have dramatically changed customers’ booking possibilities and behavior.
 This adds a further dimension to the challenge of how hotels handle cancellations, which are no longer limited to traditional booking and guest characteristics.